Early Assurance Program Eligibility

 Failure to meet or maintain these eligibility standards will constitute grounds for dismissal from the program.

-However, dismissal from the EAP does not affect the student's ability to apply to the PA Program through a conventional application.
+However, dismissal from the EAP does not affect the student's ability to apply to the PA Program through the conventional application process.